ThinkDataEd/student/docs/unit1/lesson13.md

     100. **environment** - where you will see values and objects

-5. You will be looking at a data set from The Centers for Disease Control and Prevention (CDC), a government agency that collects data on a broad range of topics, including issues concerning and about teenagers.
+5. You will be looking at a data set from The Centers for Disease Control and Prevention (CDC), a government agency that collects data on a broad range of topics, including issues concerning teenagers.

-6. You can load and view the CDC data file to the workspace by typing the following commands into the console, then typing the **Enter** or **Return** key on your keyboard:
+6. You can load and view the CDC data file to the workspace by typing the following commands into the console, then pressing the **Enter** or **Return** key on your keyboard:

     **>data(cdc)**